crosswalk-project/crosswalk-website/public/documentation/getting_started/remote_debugging.md

 </ol>

 ### <a id="Enable-debugging-at-run-time-for-Android"></a>Enable debugging at run time for Android

+**Note: The instructions below only work with Crosswalk version 10 and lower.**

+*Starting with Crosswalk version 11, the ability to turn on debugging at run time was disabled for security purposes.*

 If you built your Android package without the debugging feature, you can still turn on the feature at run time by sending it an [intent](http://developer.android.com/guide/components/intents-filters.html).
 This works for a Crosswalk application built using any of the packaging methods, i.e.